sndrv/devart-template/project_posts/2014-03-26-php-code-explained.md

 # CODE EXPLAINED

+An initial version 0.5 of the script has been implemented.
+The php script generates the JSON code using a loop.
+The Comments below explain the relevant pieces of code.

 The layar browser requests a webserver to get the POI (points of interest) to display.
 In the call, it passes lat/lon parameters to the server

 ```
 json.php / v0.5